TritonDataCenter/node-workflow/docs/API.md

 party application executing a process which may require some time/steps to finish.
-While our task is running and waiting for the finalization of such process, those 3rd party applications can publish information about progress using `POST|PUT /jobs/:job_uuid/info`; this information could then being used by other applications interested on job results using `GET /jobs/:job_uuid/info`.
+While our task is running and waiting for the finalization of such process, those 3rd party applications can publish information about progress using `POST /jobs/:job_uuid/info`; this information could then being used by other applications interested on job results using `GET /jobs/:job_uuid/info`.

-This information will consist into an arbitrary length array, where every `POST|PUT` request will result in a new member being appended.
+This information will consist into an arbitrary length array, where every `POST` request will result in a new member being appended.

-In order to save HTTP requests to API consumers, the whole `job` + the `info` will be retrieved on `GET` requests to this URI.

 ### HTTP Parameters.